abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the five koshas)<sup>4</sup>

-Kether - Atman (Yechidah)
+Kether - Atman
-Chokmah - Anandamaya Kosha (Chia)
+Chokmah - Anandamaya Kosha (as wisdom)
-Binah - Vijnanamaya Kosha (Neshamah)
+Binah - Anandamaya Kosha (as bliss)
-Chesed -\
+Chesed -
-Geburah -\
+Geburah -
-Tiphareth -Manomaya Kosha (Ruach)
+Tiphareth -Vijnanamaya Kosha
-Netzach -/
+Netzach - Manomaya Kosha (as emotion)
-Hod -/
+Hod - Manomaya Kosha (as thought)
-Yesod - Pranamaya Kosha (Nephesh)
+Yesod - Pranamaya Kosha
-Malkuth - Annamaya Kosha (Guph)
+Malkuth - Annamaya Kosha

 ## The Sephiroth (of the physical body)